healthchecks/healthchecks/templates/docs/http_api.md

 HEAD|GET|POST PING_ENDPOINT{uuid}/start
 ```

 Sends a "job has started!" message to SITE_NAME.
-This is
+Sending a "start" signal is
-optional but enables a few extra features:
+optional, but it enables a few extra features:

 * SITE_NAME will measure and display job execution times
 * SITE_NAME will detect if the job runs longer than its configured grace time